A businessman is using headphones while video conferencing on a laptop computer in a modern office.

 Differences between VoIP and other business phone systems

-The public switched telephone network or plain old telephone service uses copper lines.
+The public switched telephone network, or plain old telephone service, uses copper lines.
 Most telecommunications carriers no longer maintain or upgrade analog lines.
-The FCC said, “America's communications networks have been rapidly changing from copper-based networks originally built for voice services to alternative platforms built for a variety of purposes, including broadband, video, and data, as well as voice.”
+The FCC said, "America's communications networks have been rapidly changing from copper-based networks originally built for voice services to alternative platforms built for a variety of purposes, including broadband, video, and data, as well as voice."

 Businesses used to rely on multiline services or on-premises public branch exchange (PBX) systems.
-A PBX requires infrastructure inside the building to manage multiple lines and advanced features, like call routing and voicemail.
+A PBX system requires infrastructure inside the building to manage multiple lines and advanced features, like call routing and voicemail.
 However, both options are expensive to maintain and still lack many tools found in modern VoIP systems.

 Today, most companies select VoIP phone services, as they have the capabilities of PBX systems without the added costs and maintenance demands.
 Moreover, many VoIP vendors offer unified communications platforms.
 These business phone systems unify multiple communication methods, including video conferencing, voice calling, file sharing, and chat messaging.